Scaling limits of the Bouchaud and Dean trap model on Parisi's tree in ergodic and aging time scales: Introduction

-\begin{observacao} We believe that the limit of Theorem~\ref{teo:1serg} is the one taken in~\cite{BD} (for the aging functions integrated with respect to the ditribution of $\tau_\cdot^\cdot$).
+\begin{observacao} We believe that the limit of Theorem~\ref{teo:1serg} is the one taken in~\cite{BD} (for the aging functions integrated with respect to the distribution of $\tau_\cdot^\cdot$).
 One might say that this is the physical regime, since under experimental conditions volumes should perhaps be considered infinite before taking the time limit.
 We are not aware of it having been considered before in the mathematics literature for these kinds of models and issues; the scaling regimes appearing in Theorems~\ref{teo:erg} and~\ref{teo:pserg} are on the other hand quite common (but see~\cite{AG, BGS}, where shorter time scales are shown to give rise to extremal processes in the limit, rather than subordinators, for $p$-spin dynamics). \end{observacao}

 \begin{observacao} We go back to a comment made at the end of Subsection~\ref{ssec:sn} to point out that in both limiting dynamics $\tilde\cz$ and $\hat\cz$, almost surely, coordinates change at higher levels more easily than at lower levels.
-We may see changes at higher levels without any change at lower levels, but in order that a lower coordinate of the dynamics changes, the higher ones must change as well. \end{observacao}
+We may see changes at higher levels without any change at lower levels, but in order that a lower coordinate of the dynamics changes, the higher ones must change as well. {(This is due to the fact that in those processes, almost surely, for every sojourn interval of a given level, we find (infinitely many) jumps of the next level subordinator.
+In contrast, in finite volume, say the $2$-BDTM, we will find a sojourn interval of the first level with no jump of the associated second level clock process, so that the only jump on this interval occurs at the end, with a jump at the first level.)} \end{observacao}

 \begin{observacao} This is a good point to comment on an issue raised in Subsection~\ref{previous}.
 There is no particular reason to stop the construction of $\tilde\cz$ and $\hat\cz$ at a fixed level $k$.
 We may continue the inductive procedure, level by level, to indefinitely many levels, and thus obtain infinite level dynamics $(\tilde Z_1(t), \tilde Z_2(t),\ldots)$ and $(\hat Z_1(t), \hat Z_2(t),\ldots)$ (provided all the $\a_j$'s are in $(0,1)$).